imbrick/attributes-canva/README.md

-# Attribute Canva
+# Attributes Canva

-**Attribute Canva** is a customizable WordPress theme designed to streamline website creation with its easy-to-use features and flexibility.
+**Attributes Canva** is a customizable WordPress theme designed to streamline website creation with its easy-to-use features and flexibility.
 This repository hosts the codebase and documentation to help you get started.

 ## Features